rafael-santiago/tulip/doc/MANUAL.md

 For this last sample I will do something different.
 I will show you parts of the song previously written down using "numeric cipher" and so I will let for the interested reader the task of comparing my drafts over the shown ``Tulip`` code.
-As a result they will cracked the code of the code from the code.
-More or less it! ;)
+As a result they will cracked the code of the code from the code. ;)

 The used version of ``Louie Louie`` is the ``Motörhead``'s alternate version (I love the guitar solo from this one).

-My *shitty-drafts* for this song (do not mind I transcribed the solo first, sometimes, I am such a crazy person) follows depicted in the **Figure 2**, **Figure 3**, **Figure 4**, **Figure 5** and **Figure 6**.
+My *shitty-drafts* based on this song (do not mind I transcribed the solo first, sometimes, I am such a crazy person) follows depicted in the **Figure 2**, **Figure 3**, **Figure 4**, **Figure 5** and **Figure 6**.

 **Figure 2**: See?
 I told you...